 Do I need to walk a Lhasa Apso every day?

-The short answer is yes.
-It’s much better for your dog if they get a short walk once every day, rather than saving them up for every few days.
+The short answer is yes, absolutely.
+It’s much better for your dog if they get a short walk once every day.
+It’s pretty crucial for them to explore the world with their curious senses as part of their development.

 Every dog is different.
 You will be the best judge of how often your dog needs to be walked.